darrensyu/CBSI_Movies/README.md

 Assumption #2:
 The prompt talks about movie production companies' revenue and losses, but in order to properly calculate losses, I would need to know production costs for the movie.
 Therefore, I took both into account and created both a "Company Cost" column and a "Company Profit/Loss" column on the home page display.

+Assumption #3:
+The prompt talks about 10% of the movies failing financially.
+I took this to mean that if the production revenue for a particular movie was lower than the production cost, the movie would be considered to have failed financially.
+There are 20 movies in total for the initial Movies table and therefore I inserted 2 movies that failed financially ("Frozen" and "The Book of Life").

 ##Tools:
 For this particular project I used:<br/>
 Text Editor: Atom <br/>